 In adjudicating the claim, the LAS accesses the TCIS Integrated View to obtain additional claims information and check images to aid in the adjudication process.

-If the LAS determines that the claim is valid, Fiscal Service settles the claim with the payee, DO according to the UCC stop reason code.
+If the LAS determines that the claim is valid, Fiscal Service settles the claim with the payee or the DO, according to the UCC stop reason code.
 Fiscal Service makes settlement with the DO on POC checks.

-If the LAS determines that the endorsement on the check is similar to the signature on the FS Form 1133, the file is forwarded to the Document Analyst for handwriting analysis.
+If the LAS determines that the endorsement on the check is similar to the signature on the FS Form 1133, the file may be forwarded to a Document Analyst for handwriting analysis.

-If the Document Analyst renders the opinion that the endorsement on the check does not appear to be that of the payee, the LAS then settles the claim based on the Document Analyst's opinion.
+If the Document Analyst renders the opinion that the endorsement on the check does not appear to be that of the payee, the LAS may settle the claim based on the Document Analyst's opinion.

-If Fiscal Service determines the payee/claimant was not involved in the negotiation of the check, from the examination of the evidence, Document Analyst's opinion or bank protest, and did not participate in the proceeds from the check, Fiscal Service settles the claim by initiating a request to issue a check to the payee/claimant or transfers the funds to the DO.
+If Fiscal Service determines the payee/claimant was not involved in the negotiation of the check, from the examination of the evidence, including the Document Analyst's opinion and/or the bank's protest, and the payee/claimant did not participate in the proceeds from the check, Fiscal Service settles the claim by initiating a request to issue a check to the payee/claimant or transfers the funds to the DO.
 Settlement is made based upon reclaiming funds from the BOFD.

 Stop Reason Code C or D—If the criteria for settlement from the CFIF have been met, Fiscal Service issues a settlement check to the payee/claimant and charges the CFIF.
 The LAS sends a CDN to the DO with the message "Forgery Established - A Settlement Check Is Being Issued to the Payee."
 The LAS requests reclamation action against the financial institution and sends a settlement letter to the payee.